Lokesh-26/ReYOLOv8/README.md

 #python singleShot_eventDataHandler_pedro.py --timeWindow ${T} --dataset pedro --category "test" --source ${RAW_DATASET_FOLDER} --destination ${CONVERTED_DATASET_FOLDER} --method ${FMT} --bins ${TBIN}
 ```

-**T**: time-window for creating the encodings.
+**T**: time window for creating the encodings.
 We used 50 for GEN1 and 40 for PeDRo. <br />
 **CONVERTED_DATASET_FOLDER**: destination folder <br />
 **RAW_DATASET_FOLDER**: folder where the raw dataset is stored <br />
 **FMT**: vtei, mdes, voxel_grid, or shist. <br />
 **TBIN**: number of channels of the encoding.
 For **SHIST and VOXEL_GRIDs**, the final number of channels will be **2TBIN**

-Remarks: **Do not use Random Polariy Suppression if you choose SHIST or VOXEL_GRID as methods**
+Remarks: **Do not use Random Polarity Suppression if you choose SHIST or VOXEL_GRID as methods**
 # Code Acknowledgements

 - https://github.com/ultralytics/ultralytics